nordineha-py/Sound-Mood-Mapper/README.md

 # Sound-Mood-Mapper
-A Python Script That Records Audio
+A Python Script That Records Audio And Returns The Rythm Score, Loudness And Mood